-THE FINANCING OF THE PROJECT
+OVERVIEW OF THE PROJECT

-The following is an overview of the financing of the Project and should be read in conjunction with the rest of this Prospectus.
-The overview of the documents set out below do not purport to be complete and are subject to the detailed provisions of the relevant Finance Documents (as defined below, see the subsection entitled "Collateral Deed").
+The following is an overview of the Project and should be read in conjunction with the rest of this Prospectus.
+The summaries of the documents do not purport to be complete and are subject to the detailed provisions of such documents.